CFD Trading: A Complete Guide to Contracts For Difference

 The next cost of trading is commissions.
 Depending on your broker, a commission might be charged in addition to the spread or instead of the spread.
 They also tend to be charged for certain underlying instruments, like share CFDs.

 At Admiral Markets, we charge commissions from just $0.01 per share on our CFD accounts in MetaTrader 4 and MetaTrader 5.
-In addition, we offer advanced traders the Zero.MT5 account, which charges commissions on commodity, index and Forex CFDs, but offers spreads from 0 pips.
+Additionally, we offer advanced traders the Zero.MT5 account, which charges commissions on commodity, index and Forex CFDs, but offers spreads from 0 pips.

 The third charge is the swap, which is the interest adjustment charged for holding a position overnight.
 In long trades, this is charged as a fee and is deducted from a trade's profit, while in short trades it may be paid as a rebate, and added to a trade's profit.